gateio/gateapi-nodejs/docs/FuturesApi.md

 const opts = {
   'contract': "BTC_USDT", // string | Futures contract, return related data only if specified.
   'limit': 100, // number | Maximum number of records to be returned in a single list.
+  'offset': 0, // number | List offset, starting from 0.
+  'from': 1547706332, // number | Start timestamp  Specify start time, time format is Unix timestamp.
+If not specified, it defaults to (the data start time of the time range actually returned by to and limit)
+  'to': 1547706332, // number | Termination Timestamp  Specify the end time.
+If not specified, it defaults to the current time, and the time format is a Unix timestamp
   'at': 0 // number | Specify a liquidation timestamp.
 };
 api.listLiquidates(settle, opts)